ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Optimisation 1: Better RTS flags

-As we saw in the ThreadScope output, garbage collection ran often and took a large part of the total runtime of the type checker.
+As we saw in the ThreadScope output, garbage collection runs often and takes a large part of the total runtime of the type checker.

 In [this